-- 1. Remove the four screws (FIGURE 4-8 (p.
-24)) - 2.
+- 1. Remove the four screws (Figure 4-8 [p.
+25]) - 2.
 Pull the enclosure lid away from the electronic unit.

-FIGURE 4-8.
+Figure 4-8.
 Removing the enclosure lid

-Opening the access door MUST be carried out by a competent person, who has sufficient training, experience and knowledge both in electrical safety and the detail and operation of the sensor.
+Opening the access door MUST be performed by a competent person, with sufficient training, experience, and knowledge of electrical safety and the detail and the sensor's operation.